tianjyang/AirBmC/README.md

 ### New account creation, login, and guest/demo login
 AirBmC allows users to login to an existing account, create a new one, or simply experience the website's functionality as a guest.
 Users are free to browse and view listings without an account, but back end authentication ensures users are logged in before POST or DELETE methods are committed to the database.

-### Hosting on Heroku
-Heroku is used for hosting services.
-A redirect service is used from www.airbmc.us to www.airbmc.herokuapp.com

 ### Ability to search for local cars

-* Ability to display local cars
+Listings in the San Francisco metropolitan area can be found using the search form on the landing page.
+If the user desires, search results can be filtered by availability dates and distance from location.
+Once redirected to the search results page, the user is presented with two options to refine their results.
+The criteria previously entered persists in a form at the top of the results page and can be updated accordingly.
+Alternatively, users can use the map and find results contained in the current view.

+Since the map provides valuable feedback regariding the location of listings,

-* Ability to create new bookings
+### Ability to create new bookings
-* Ability to find local cars by location and availability
+From the search page, the user is redirected to the show page where more information about the car can be found.
+Three validations are performed before a reservation is committed to the database: a check to ensure the start date comes before the end date, a check to ensure the user has an account, and a final check to ensure there are no conflicts with existing reservations.

-* Ability to post new and view existing reviews
+### Ability to post new reviews
+At the show page, users can view existing reviews.
+Users can post a review on a car if they have not done so before.

-### Development Schedule
+## Development Schedule
-AirBmC was produced over course of two weeks using the following schedule.
+AirBmC was produced over two weeks using the following schedule.

 **New account/session creation - 8/30**
 * Generate model and controllers for back end authentication and session token functionality